dakrone/cheshire/README.md

 ## Why?

 clojure-json had really nice features (custom encoders), but was slow;
-clj-json had almost no features, but was very fast.
-I wanted the best of both worlds.
+clj-json had no features, but was fast.
+I wanted both.

 ## Usage